TAAPArthur/div/README.md

 # Dumb Image Viewer (BETA)
-It can view images... it can also do more, but you'll have to tell it to
+It can view images... it can also do more, but you'll have to tell it to.
+Think of it as a library to create your own image view that happens to have useable defaults.

 ## Install
 ```